Holmes-Alan/Reading_Group-LUT/README.md

 # Also check these out

-If you have suggestions for the next paper to read, or any suggestions at all, please reach out to me on Discord!
+If you have suggestions for the next paper to read or any suggestions at all, please reach out to me on Teams!